unclev/prosody-docker-extended/README.md

 >Note: This release may not work with SQL, LDAP, Cyrus SASL or libevent on some distributions due to missing libraries.
 Please see the [Lua 5.2 section](https://prosody.im/doc/release/0.11.0#lua-5.2) for more information.
 Alternatively, use the prosody-0.10 package to stay on Prosody 0.10.x with Lua 5.1.

 ## Building

+First, clone this repository and change directory into `prosody-docker-extended/`.
+Then run:

 ```
 docker build --rm=true -t unclev/prosody-docker-extended:0.11-disco .